Last updated: April 26, 2023

 The name of your LLC must comply with Kansas naming requirements.
 It must contain the words "limited liability company" or the abbreviation "LLC."

 The LLC name cannot be the same as, or too similar to, an existing business in Kansas.
-You can check for the availability of a business name the by looking up LLCs on the Kansas Secretary of State website.
+You can check for the availability of a business name by looking up LLCs on the Kansas Secretary of State website.

 Once you have chosen a company name, you can reserve it.